Welcome to Wild Lights presented by Merrill L. Thomas, Inc.

 - Members free

 Please note that during Wild Lights, only Wild Walk and Forest Music will be open.
-Ice fishing, kick sleds, snowshoes rentals, the Pines Play Area, the Wild Supply Co, Outdoor Classroom (including Creature Features and animal viewing) will not be available.
+Ice fishing, kick sleds, snowshoes rentals, the Pines Play Area, the Wild Supply Co, indoor restrooms, Outdoor Classroom (including Creature Features and animal viewing) will not be available.

 A Soundtrack for Winter